What's the difference between Peace Corps Response and Peace Corps?

 - Where do you want to go?
 PCVs currently serve in 60+ countries and you can either apply directly to a country/program that is of interest to you or you can select the ‘Serve Where You Are Needed Most’ option.
 PCRVs are in most, but not all, of the same countries.
 However, when you apply for a position with PCR, you can only apply to a job in a specific position/country.

 - When can you depart for service?
-Every Peace Corps country has their own schedule for when they receive PCVs–usually it’s just once or twice a year–so the arrival date is fixed far in advance.
-Also, the PCV application process typically takes 9-12 months, so you need to apply about a year before you are available to depart.
-Timelines work differently in PCR and are greatly dependent upon when Peace Corps receive the requests from our in-country staff.
+Every Peace Corps country has its own schedule for when they receive PCVs–usually it’s just once or twice a year–so the arrival date is fixed far in advance.
+Also, the PCV application process typically takes nine to 12 months, so you need to apply about a year before you are available to depart.
+Timelines work differently in PCR and are greatly dependent upon when Peace Corps receives the requests from our in-country staff.
 Generally, applications are live about four months before the partner organization wants the Volunteer to arrive.
 Departure timelines are typically more flexible in the PCR program, as we generally send much smaller groups than the regular PCV program.
 Sometimes we send just one or two Volunteers at a time to their Response placements!

 Serving as both a Peace Corps Volunteer and a Peace Corps Response Volunteer, I was able to experience two different cultures and work on two completely different projects.
 Both opportunities allowed me to gain new skills and help a local community.
 Regardless of which program you choose, you will be embarking on a life-changing experience.
 Best of luck in your endeavors!